hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 ## Using a glue

+[TO DO: this covers ObjC; update for Swift once glue structure, etc. finalzied]

 To include the generated glue files in your project:

 1. Right-click on the Classes group in the left-hand Groups &amp; Files pane of the Xcode project window, and select Add &gt; Existing Files... from the contextual menu.